About Barton:

 Barton’s professional career began immediately after graduating from college when he was cast to originate the role of ‘Romeo’ in the European tour of Bad Boys of Ballet’s Romeo and Juliet.
 He moved to New York in 2014 to crash on his Aunt and Uncle’s living room floor as he figured out the next steps.
 Since moving to NYC, Barton has performed principal roles on stage for Lar Lubovitch, Pontus Lidberg, Bad Boys of Ballet, the first national and tour of an American in Paris, several different Encores’ productions at City Center, The Metropolitan Opera’s La Traviata, and much more.

-His passions for dance and acting continued to meet on screen, when he was cast as the romantic lead, ‘Damon’ in Lifetime’s Center Stage 3.
-Acting has since captured his heart.
-If dance teaches you one thing, it’s how important class is in one’s path toward professional achievement.
-So he studied.
-Considering teachers such as Tony Greco, Larry Moss, and Jessica Hecht as mentors.
-He studied Alexander Technique with Jean-Louis Rodrigue & Kristof Konrad.
-Vocal classes were invested in through Bruce Eckstut, Ric Ryder, and Tracy Grimaldi.
-In 2019 he played ‘Oren Lennox’ in Netflix’s hit series Tiny Pretty Things, which was released at the end of 2020 following the industry being rocked by the pandemic.
+As an actor, Barton was cast as the romantic lead, ‘Damon’ in Lifetime’s Center Stage 3.
+He also played ‘Oren Lennox’ in Netflix’s hit series Tiny Pretty Things, which was released at the end of 2020.
 The show was #1 in the world for two weeks, but was canceled one month after its release.